zellwk/buildanddeploy.today/src/parts/part4.md

 _YES.
 The workshop will be recorded_.
 We will put the recording up a couple of days after the live session.
 You can watch the replays anytime.
 You also get to keep the replays for as long as you want to.
 So you don't have to worry about making time for all 8 sessions in your calendar.

 Attend what you can, and watch the rest on replay!

-### Can I get a discount since the exchange rate is bad for my country?

-No. We are not doing any further discounts. \$49 for 8 workshops is already a HUGE offer.

 ### What's the catch?
 Why make it so cheap?